Rules/ Tips for a Successful Swim

 Park in the free city parking lot across from the market, at the corner of SR-24 and 3rd Street.

 Bring a whacky flotation device with a paddle.
 Anything that's inflatable is perfectly fine!
 Please no hard kayaks or canoes for safety reasons.

 If you don't have a floatie, use one the of the pool noodles that will be provided free of charge!

 Be sober!
 This is a vigorous channel crossing so you will need your wits about you.

-At the halfway point of the swim, you will see the Clam Boat Judy Elaine flying a flag.
+At the halfway point of the swim, you will see a Clam Boat flying a flag.
 There is a football-field sized sandbar there where you can rest, grab a free water, and hang out until you are ready to make the final leg of the swim.